ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

-## -Script files
+## Script files

-These are code snippits that are often needed.
+These are code fragments that are often needed.
 Stanislaw implemented an Import feature that allows me to include these snippets in other scenarios.

 ## Leveling